ElenaBlejan/Proiect-Practic-TM/README.md

 > - Access to the test environment is given: username Admin, pass: admin123
 > - Cycle summary was created
 > - The test cases were added to the cycle summary
-> - Postman collections were created

 ## 2.5  Test Execution

 > - Test cases are executed on the created Cycle summary
 > - Bug reports were created based on the failed test cases
-> - API test cases were executed
 > - Full regression testing is needed after the bugs are fixed

 ## 2.6 Test Completion